Looking for support for your finance function? Book a time with an expert.

 Failing to Account for Key Deductions: The "We'll Capture It Later" Syndrome

-1. Large volume-based discounts: These are discounts offered to customers who purchase in bulk.
-If a company doesn't properly deduct these from gross sales, they overstate revenue.
+1. Large volume-based discounts: These discounts are offered to the customer when they purchase in bulk.
+If such discounts aren't adjusted properly, the company will overstate its revenue.

-3. Customer allowances tied to service issues: These are credits or refunds given to customers due to service problems, product defects, or other issues.
-Not recording these properly can inflate net sales figures.
+3. Customer allowances tied to service issues: These refer to credits or refunds allowed to the customer due to service issues, defects, and other matters.
+Failure to record such allowances accurately can result in overstated net sales.

 Misclassifying Contra-Revenue Accounts as Operating Expenses: The Classification Confusion